johncclayton/electric/sd-image/README.md

 Building the SD image is a non-trivial process - using Terraform allows us to lock the best configuration in place, maintain this configuration in 'code' resulting in a repeatable experience with less surprises - all _GREAT_ things when it comes to infrastructure.

-When it comes to creating infrastructure boring is good.
+When it comes to creating and running infrastructure boring and predictable is good.

 We use AWS - you will need the following: